 The Forest Preserves and CZS have partnered to track walleye, badgers and river otters to help better understand their use of local habitats and inform future restoration projects.
 CZS also supports research efforts by helping Forest Preserves biologists perform health checks on native wildlife.

-Recent collaborations with the Garden include the Plants of Concern and Budburst citizen science projects, the Greencorps Chicago job-training program and amphibian-focused restoration research.
+Recent collaborations with the Garden include the Plants of Concern and Budburst community science projects, the Greencorps Chicago job-training program and amphibian-focused restoration research.
 The Forest Preserves and Garden also partner frequently on seed collecting, research and banking for restoration efforts.